Exceptional Student and Elementary Education

 Program Requirements

-Candidates for admission to the CAEP/FDOE approved teacher education specialization must meet and complete admission requirements detailed above.
+Candidates for admission to the CAEP/FDOE-approved teacher education specialization must meet and complete the admission requirements detailed above.
 In addition to general University requirements, students seeking the B.A. in Exceptional Student Education/Elementary Education must meet the following requirements.

 The Exceptional Student/Elementary Education Certification program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is a Florida DOE (FDOE) approved program that leads directly to certification in Exceptional Student Education (K-12) and Elementary Education (K-6) with ESOL and Reading Endorsements.
 Students must successfully complete the Florida Teacher Certification Exam in Exceptional Student Education, Elementary Education, General Knowledge, and Professional Education.